An Easter homily inspired by the sermon preached by Bishop Lancelot Andrewes before King James at Whitehall on Easter Sunday 1609.

 How does Jesus react when he meets his so-called friends again?
 Does he berate them?
 Does he take them to court?
 Does he arrange for some big fellers from the local pub to kneecap them?

 No, none of this.
 All he says is “Peace”.
-It’s like he says, “never mind the past, friends, let’s get on—we’ve got work to do.”
-Forgiveness.
+It’s like he says, “never mind the past, friends, let’s get on—we’ve got work to do”.
+They—we—are forgiven.

 The most difficult person you’ll ever have to forgive is yourself.
 Some of us like wallowing in it, turning masochism into an art form.
 But life is to be lived.
 People make the mistake of thinking that forgiveness will just happen.
 It won’t.
 It’s hard work.
 We have to practise it like we have to practise any skill.
 We have to keep telling ourselves that we are forgiven.
 We have to brainwash ourselves.
-This is important as we get older, for it’s easy to dwell on the past and less easy to imagine the future.
-At least, I find it so.
+This is important as we get older because the brain circuits that deal with long-term memory are more robust than those that deal with short-term memory, so we old people more readily recall the past than last week.and it becomes harder to imagine the future.

-Forgiveness doesn’t mean you escape the consequences of your actions, but it helps you to move on and make the best of — that is to say, confront — the hole you’ve got yourself into.
+Forgiveness doesn’t mean you escape the consequences of your actions, but it helps you to move on and make the best of—confront—the hole you’ve got yourself into.
 It helps you to escape the tomb and see the big wide world: eyes that see shall never grow old.

-The penalty for living in the past is that we become wizened, resentful, odious, and mendacious.
+The penalty for living in the past is to become wizened, resentful, odious, and mendacious.
 We risk becoming deeply unattractive miserable gits.
 If we behave like that, people will avoid us, and rightly so.
 The only person I harm by living in the past is me.

 As Andy and Red say in Shawshank, “get busy living or get busy dying”.
 The choice is yours.